mozerpol/NotesFromLearning/README.md

 **An adder to add the mantissas together:**
 - A multiplier (or a divider) for the mantissa part,
 - An adder for the exponent prts.

+### Control Unit
+*Control Unit* - reads the opcode and instruction bits from the machine code instruction,and creates a series of control codes to activate and operate the various components toperform the desired task.